Petroleum industry: Social impact

+Scholars have examined how the petroleum industry has opposed climate policy by supporting economic explanations that emphasized the costs of proposed regulations and it's also described how industry-funded consultants and industry-linked organizations promoted these cost estimates in public communications and policy debates during the 1990s, including in the period leading up to the 1997 Kyoto climate negotiations.

+Environmental scholars say that the bad side effects from fossil fuels, like pollution and climate change, aren't shared equally and often impact the vulnerable population more, calling this "fossil fuel racism," describing how fossil fuel systems can cause racial inequalities in environmental and public health risks.
+Civil rights groups such as the National Association for the Advancement of Colored People have supported environmental and climate justice and have opposed policies that increase reliance on fossil fuels.

+There is criticism that comes towards the oil and gas drilling in how they affect the community overall which can take a toll on the ecosystem.
+They often call for less fossil fuel development and more use of energy development like wind and solar power.

 Environmental impact

 Water pollution

 Some petroleum industry operations have been responsible for water pollution through by-products of refining and oil spills.
 Though hydraulic fracturing has significantly increased natural gas extraction, there is some belief and evidence to support that consumable water has seen increased in methane contamination due to this gas extraction.
 Leaks from underground tanks and abandoned refineries may also contaminate groundwater in surrounding areas.
 Hydrocarbons that comprise refined petroleum are resistant to biodegradation and have been found to remain present in contaminated soils for years.
 To hasten this process, bioremediation of petroleum hydrocarbon pollutants is often employed by means of aerobic degradation.
 More recently, other bioremediative methods have been explored such as phytoremediation and thermal remediation.

 Air pollution

 The industry is the largest industrial source of emissions of volatile organic compounds (VOCs), a group of chemicals that contribute to the formation of ground-level ozone (smog).
 The combustion of fossil fuels produces greenhouse gases and other air pollutants as by-products.
 Pollutants include nitrogen oxides, sulphur dioxide, volatile organic compounds and heavy metals.

 Researchers have discovered that the petrochemical industry can produce ground-level ozone pollution at higher amounts in winter than in summer.